JohannesPfeifer/DSGE_mod/README.md

 and the Business Cycle, Princeton University Press, Second Edition, Chapter 5.2.2.
 It shows how to use the ```ramsey_policy``` command.

+### Gali_2015_chapter_5_discretion_ZLB.mod

+Implements the optimal monetary policy at the ZLB under discretion exercise Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition,
+Chapter 5.4.1.
+It shows how to solve a perfect foresight model with a zero lower bound on interest rates.

 ### Gali_2015_chapter_6.mod
 Implements the New Keynesian model with price and wage rigidities of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton